Message from the Co-Directors

 Andras Perl, MD, PhD

-Our students publish their work in peer-reviewed journals, are supported for travel to national and international meetings, and graduates are often accepted to their first choice Residency position.
+Our students publish their work in peer-reviewed journals, are supported for travel to national and international meetings, and are often accepted to their first choice of Residency programs (typically research residencies).

-SUNY Upstate Medical University employs more than 9,000 people — professors, doctors, nurses, scientists, allied professionals — making it the largest employer in the Central New York region.
-Still, each student receives individual attention from the co-directors of the MD/PhD Program and other faculty members.
+SUNY Upstate Medical University employs more than 9,000 people - professors, doctors, nurses, scientists, allied professionals - making it the largest employer in the Central New York region.
+Still, each student receives individual attention from the Co-Directors of the MD/PhD Program and other faculty members.
 One-on-one mentorship is an important component of our training.
-Students often point out the friendliness and supportive atmosphere of our institution and the availability of faculty as key elements that distinguish our program from others.
+Students often note the friendly and supportive atmosphere of our institution and the availability of faculty as key elements that distinguish our program from others.

-Please feel free to contact either of us, or our Program Administrator, Krystal Smith, and we would be happy discuss our MD/PhD Program with you.
+Please feel free to contact either of us, or our Program Coordinator, Sam Castleberry, to discuss our MD/PhD Program in more detail.